Sorbolik/ShChatAppServer/README.md

 # ShChatAppServer
-a simple nodejs server with a socket
+A simple nodejs server with a socket